-Net Price: An estimate of the actual cost that you or your family will need to pay during the 2025-26 school year to cover education expenses at a particular school.
+Net Price: An estimate of the actual cost that you or your family will need to pay to cover education expenses at a particular school for one year.
 Net price is determined by taking the institution's cost of attendance and subtracting your grants and scholarships.